secarchlab/secarchlab.github.io/eng.md

   - etc.

 - In-network and edge computing architecture, its security and privacy, e.g., new theoretical (and mathematical) framework of secure communication and computation, privacy-preserving computation at untrusted third-party edge environment.
-  - Analysis on the resistance to Byzantine and unresponsive servers in PIR schemes from coded-storage (IEICE ComEx 2020)
+  - Analysis on the resistance to Byzantine and unresponsive servers in PIR schemes from coded-storage (IEICE ComEx 2020, IEICE Trans.
+2021)
   - etc.

 For detailed research topics and publication, please check [Jun's web site](https://junkurihara.github.io).
 Also for students, please check [[the slides for introduction to this lab (PDF)](./repo/lab-info-20200326.pdf)]